Strolling Actresses Dressing in a Barn

 Strolling Actresses Dressing in a Barn is a painting from 1738 by British artist William Hogarth.
 It was reproduced as an engraving and issued with Four Times of the Day as a five print set in the same year.

+Depiction and historical context

 The painting depicts a company of actresses preparing for their final performance before the troupe is disbanded as a result of the Licensing Act 1737.
 Brought in as a result of John Gay's Beggar's Opera of 1728, which had linked Robert Walpole with the notorious criminal Jonathan Wild, the Licensing Act made it compulsory for new plays to be approved by the Lord Chamberlain, and, more importantly for the characters depicted, closed any non-patent theatres.
 The majority of the painting was completed before the Act was passed in 1737, but its passing into law was no surprise and it was the work of a moment for Hogarth to insert a reference to the Act itself into the picture.

+Sold in a set

 While not part of the Four Times of the Day series, it appears that it was Hogarth's intention from the outset to sell the five prints together, Strolling Actresses complemented Four Times just as Southwark Fair had done with A Rake's Progress.
 Whereas the characters in Four Times play their roles without being conscious of acting, the company in this picture are fully aware of the differences between the reality of their lives and the roles they are set to play.
 Some of the goddesses portrayed by the inhabitants of the scenes in Four Times of the Day are reproduced here as characters in the forthcoming play.